What is a “Call to Action”?

 CTA buttons are just as important to your site as the posted content.
 The purpose of having a website or a blog is to capture and engage readers and potential clients.
-CTA buttons tell the user what to do in order to contact someone, utilize a coupon, “read more”, or “buy now”.
+CTA buttons tell the user what to do to contact someone, utilize a coupon, “read more”, or “buy now”.
 In other words, in the absence of a customer service agent, it’s a virtual sales pitch.

 What are the different types of Call-to-Action buttons I could use?

-Readers and customers arrive to your site for a variety of reasons, which is why you need to use a variety of CTAs to capture the different audiences and bring them down your marketing funnel, ending in completed action.
+Readers and customers arrive at your site for a variety of reasons, which is why you need to use a variety of CTAs to capture the different audiences and bring them down your marketing funnel, ending in completed action.
 Here are my top five CTAs to use, regardless of the business type.

-- Lead Generation-This button should be eye-catching, easy to read, easy to see, and utilized best when it’s placed in a side bar.
+- Lead Generation-This button should be eye-catching, easy to read, easy to see, and utilized best when it’s placed in a sidebar.

 - Form Submission- Nearly all sites and blogs use a form somewhere.
 Forms should be simple to use (avoid fancy text, hard to see colors and backgrounds, and animation).
 Collect only what you have to in order and nothing more.
 Do not ask for confidential information-you will lose your lead.

 - “Read More” button.
-Bloggers always use this button to utilize page space, entice readers to stay captured and engaged and to keep the readers on their site as long as possible.
+Bloggers always use this button to utilize page space, entice readers to stay captured and engaged and keep the readers on their site as long as possible.
 Using this button with Google Tags will allow you to deep dive into analytics.

 - Offers and Promotions-This is a button you will end up tweaking often.
-Utilize analytics to test out fonts, location of button, colors, and verbiage until you find a button that is working.
+Utilize analytics to test out fonts, location of the button, colors, and verbiage until you find a button that is working.

 - Sharing-This button is a must if you have social medial pages for your business.

 Tips for the best outcome of your CTAs: